tnn1t1s/tensorspark/README.md

 </pre>

 # How does it work?
-Distributed Tensorflow partitions the input data set using Sparks' Resilient Distributed Dataset partition method.
-For each iteration of the optimization, each spark worker gets a subset of the dataset, udates parameters by communicating to the parameter server.
-When an iteration is complete, the score is measured using parameters of the model and 'hot' data from the test set and the process is repeated.
+Distributed Tensorflow partitions the input data set using Sparks' Resilient Distributed Datasets i.e  for each iteration of the optimization, each spark worker processes a subset of the dataset.
+The workers update parameters by communicating to the Parameter Server (synchronously for now, but really, do we care?).
+When an iteration is complete, the score is measured vs test data and the process is repeated.